ucdavis-bioinformatics-training/2017-September-Microbial-Community-Analysis-Workshop/README.md

-github pages for this workshow can be found here
+github pages for this workshop can be found here

 https://ucdavis-bioinformatics-training.github.io/2017-September-Microbial-Community-Analysis-Workshop/